 Picture yourself working with a diverse community of artists, helping to bring their sound to life.
 Learn the art of the recording process, studio equipment, technical and business skills.
-We believe that an advanced education of this importance needs to happen in a real working studio.
-Our training takes place in one of Seattle’s premiere recording studios, Orbit Audio.
-Our Senior Audio Engineering Instructor is SRA founder and gold record award recipient Joe Reineke, who has engineered and produced hundreds of albums and tracks for artists worldwide.
+We believe that an advanced education of this importance needs to happen hands-on, in a real working studio, with small class sizes.
+Your training takes place in one of Seattle’s premiere recording studios, Orbit Audio.
+Our Senior Audio Engineering Instructor is SRA founder and platinum record award recipient Joe Reineke, who has engineered and produced hundreds of albums and tracks for artists worldwide.
 You’ll finish the course with several days of studio time to independently engineer a musical project of your choice from start to finish.

 Analog and Digital Recording and Mixing

 Pro Tools Software User Certification

 Business and Industry Skills

 As a SRA student, you’ll receive a Professional Tool Kit of complete hardware and software equipment for recording, mixing and mastering at no extra cost to tuition – and its yours to keep.
 You’ll learn and grow with these tools throughout our program, gaining first-hand project experience and graduate with your own working studio already in progress.